 - Having survived the Cuban Missile Crisis, they were confident about their country – 82% thought America’s power would increase in 1963!
 And most (63%) thought it possible that the West could achieve a peaceful relationship with Russia.

-In March 1963, 74% expected him to be reelected – He held a whopping 67% /27% lead over Goldwater in Gallup test election.
-The country was heavily Democratic (54% compared with 25% Republican) as it had been that way since the 1930s and would remain until the Reagan years.
+In March 1963, 74% expected him to be reelected – he held a whopping 67%-27% lead over Barry Goldwater in a Gallup test election.
+The country was heavily Democratic (54% compared with 25% Republican), as it had been since the 1930s and would remain until the Reagan years.
 The Democrats were seen as more likely to keep the country prosperous than the Republicans (49% to 20%), but they were not as dominant as the party that would keep the country out of a war (32% to 23%)….
 And very unlike the modern era, as many people said they were liberals (49%) as conservatives (46%).

 But liberalism had its limits when it came to integration and civil rights.
 Over the course of 1963, particularly following JFK’s call for civil rights legislation in mid-June, a growing number came to the view that the president was pushing racial integration too fast.
 A third of the public held that view in June (36%) but that number inched up to 41% in July, and soared to 50% in a Gallup survey following the March on Washington.

 Indeed, the March on Washington was poorly regarded by the American public.
 In August, 69% had heard of the planned March on D.C. – and 63% of those aware of the march had an unfavorable opinion of it.
 Even though most Americans outside of the South (55%) favored equal rights legislation that would give “Negroes” the right to be served in hotels, restaurants and theaters, a large majority thought mass demonstrations by African Americans would hurt their own cause.